Want to make a Last Will and Testament, but not sure where to start?

 You can try.
 But there is no guarantee you will succeed at it.

 We have testamentary freedom in BC – this means you are allowed to distribute your estate as you would like.
+In other words, you can make a Will that ignores your family and gives everything to a charity.

 However, we also have Wills variation provisions in our laws, which allow a spouse or child to make a claim against your estate if they feel that they have not been left “adequate provision” in your estate.